woguta/Bacterial-WGS/README.md

 III) Genome annotation

-In genome annotation, the goal is to identify and label the features of on a genome sequence.
+In genome annotation, the goal is to identify and label the features of/on a genome sequence.

 First, unload the modules to avoid conflict between the loaded dependencies
 ```